Skip to cookie consent Skip to main content

 Q: How does the collaborative nature of this program create a better patient experience?

 Powe: Every type of diabetes is different and every person with diabetes is unique.
 Currently, most treatment for diabetes in pregnancy has a one-size-fits-all approach.
 Both in our clinical care and research, we are constantly pushing against this.
-For example, many people don’t realize that individual people can have very different blood sugar responses to the same foods.

-We look at each patient’s case and make sure that they have the right “type” of diabetes diagnosis.
+First, we look at each patient’s case and make sure that they have the right “type” of diabetes diagnosis.
 It is not uncommon for us to find that people have genetic forms of diabetes that have been misdiagnosed before pregnancy.
 We always think about this possibility and can arrange genetic testing in these cases.

 Q: What kind of diabetes research do you focus on?